fireundubh/fallout4/Auto Loot/README.md

 # Auto Loot

-* Automatically loots nearby items within a given radius extending outward from the player
+## Features

+* Automatically loot Ammo, Bodies, Containers, Drink, Flora, Food, Meds, and Valuables.
+* Automatically deliver loot to any settlement, or add them to your inventory.

+### Configurable

+* Receive the Auto Loot Program when you pick up the Pip-Boy, or when you first load the mod into an existing save.
-* Defaults to off; can be configured by running the Auto Loot Program with the Pip-Boy
+* Run the Auto Loot Program (Misc.
+Item\Holotape) in your Pip-Boy to configure auto loot.
+* Radius Control: Control the distance at which items, bodies, containers, and flora are auto looted.
+* Modules Setup: Toggle all auto loot modules at will, including Ammo, Drink, Flora, Food, Meds, and Valuables.
+* Container Setup: Choose from the Player and 30 destinations to send your loot.
+* Advanced Setup: Toggle Auto Steal to auto loot, or ignore, owned items.

+### Filter Mode

-* With Filter Mode activated, auto loots specific item types from bodies and/or containers
+* With Filter Mode activated, auto loot only user-defined items from bodies and containers.
-* With Filter Mode deactivated, auto loots everything from bodies and/or containers
+* With Filter Mode deactivated (default), auto loot all items from bodies and containers.

-* Which item types are auto looted can be toggled on and off
+### Auto Steal

-* Auto loot radius can be changed while in the game
+* With Auto Steal activated, auto loot owned items.
-* Does not loot armor or weapons outside bodies and containers
+* With Auto Steal deactivated (default), auto loot only unowned items.

+## In-game Performance Tweaks

+If you need to adjust the rate at which items are auto looted, use the following console commands:

+> set dubhAutoLootDelayGeneral to 0.0
+> set dubhAutoLootDelayBodies to 0.0
+> set dubhAutoLootDelayContainers to 0.0
+> set dubhAutoLootDelayFlora to 0.0

+Replace `0.0` with your preferred delay duration in seconds.

+Higher values may increase reliability while lower values will increase the auto loot rate.

+## Recommendations

+I highly recommend installing [Faster Terminals](https://github.com/fireundubh/fo4-mods/tree/master/Faster%20Terminals) alongside Auto Loot; otherwise, you'll have to put up with the slow holotape display rate.

 ## Download/Installation